 The city itself is one beloved by tourists young and old.
-“The Venice of the North” is small enough to walk most by foot.
+“The Venice of the North” is small enough to walk most by foot, although those with limited mobility may prefer traveling Amsterdam with a rental wheelchair or mobility scooter.
 Rijksmuseum featuring works by Rembrandt and Vermeer, Van Gough Museum and modern works at Stedeijk Musuem are three impressive art institutions; Amsterdam is known as one of Europe’s major art capitals.
 Across the street from the Van Gough Museum is the House of Bols, a unique cocktail and Genevere experience; guests are able to take a self-guided tour of Amsterdam’s oldest distillery in operation since 1575.
 Along with visiting the numerous art galleries and world-famous museums, guests to the city flock in droves to the Anne Frank House.
 Tickets for the landmark in which the Frank family hid during World War II in attic rooms and houses her original diary as well as additional manuscripts are suggested to be pre-purchased online due to the vast waiting lines.

 Where to Stay